ioannisioannou16/reactnd-project-myreads/README.md

 # MyReads

 A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-This is done as part of Udacity's React Fundamentals course.

 ## Installation
 1. Clone or download repository